DHL Aviation: Hubs

 Brussels Airport was a main hub; when DHL planned expansion at Brussels Airport in October 2004, it created a political crisis in Belgium.
 Yet, in 2017 DHL invested heavily in its Brussels hub and the site at Brussels Airport is now one of the main regional hubs in the DHL Express network.

-Cincinnati/Northern Kentucky airport (CVG) is the United States global hub for DHL Aviation.
+Cincinnati/Northern Kentucky International Airport (CVG) is the United States global hub for DHL Aviation.
 90% of volume originating in the United States transits out of the CVG hub.
-In July 2023, DHL announced a USD $192M expansion at its CVG superhub, planning to add capacity for additional aircraft, new maintenance facilities, a new hangar, new offices, and capacity upgrades to keep up with increasing volume.
-DHL also has four smaller gateway hubs in the United States, located at Chicago-O'Hare International Airport (ORD), New York-JFK, Los Angeles International Airport (LAX), and Miami International Airport (MIA).
+In July 2023, DHL announced a US$192M expansion at its CVG superhub, planning to add capacity for additional aircraft, new maintenance facilities, a new hangar, new offices, and capacity upgrades to keep up with increasing volume.
+DHL also has four smaller gateway hubs in the United States, located at Chicago-O'Hare International Airport (ORD), New York-JFK (JFK), Los Angeles International Airport (LAX), and Miami International Airport (MIA).

 In March 2021, DHL Aviation announced the relocation of one of its main hub operations from Bergamo to Milan Malpensa Airport, where it opened new logistics facilities.

+In September 2021, DHL opened a new, 240,000 square foot sort facility at their Hamilton gateway hub in Hamilton, Ontario at John C. Munro Hamilton International Airport to better support the companies Canadian hub as well as invest in the growth of their operations at the airport.